brucemack/ds1644-sub/README.md

 Overview
 ========
-An adaptor board to allow a "modern" M48T35 NVRAM/RTC chip to be used where a "vintage" DS1643/DS1644 used to be.
+The goal of this project is to produce an adaptor board to allow a "modern" M48T35 NVRAM/RTC chip to be used where a
+"vintage" DS1643/DS1644 used to be.
 This is relevant for owners of S-COM 5K/6K/7K repeater controllers.

-(More documentation will follow if this works.)
+(Testing is still in process - more documentation will follow if this works.)

 References
 ==========